 What is a disability?

-- They must also publish a SEN information report explaining how they identify and support children with Special Educational Needs & Disability - so the schools' own website can be a useful starting point.
+They must also publish a SEN information report explaining how they identify and support children with Special Educational Needs and Disability – so the schools’ own website can be a useful starting point.

 Nurseries, Schools and Colleges should be thinking in advance, and reviewing what adjustments they may need to make to avoid substantial disadvantage for disabled children.